mikewoodld/TheatricalPrevisContest/README.md

 On Monday, May 18th, I'll be going live on YouTube at 1:00pm EDT to do a walkthrough of the Capture file, explaining how the DMX-controlled scenery and masking works, and answering any questions that you might have.
 That video will be available within a couple hours of the live stream if you miss it. https://www.youtube.com/watch?v=eoWK0SctDV4

+I also still owe everyone the scoring rubric that judges will be using - that'll be here very soon.

 Please see the FAQ on the contest website.

 <h2>Introduction</h2>